stocastico91/KTFPs/Proposals/KTFPs_Incentive_Proposal.md

 The proposed loan size amounts to $ 5 million KSM for a duration of three months.
 At expiration date, protocols that received funds will pay the $ 5 million loan back to the Kusama treasury plus any earnings collected during the duration of the loan.

-## Proof of Work

-Links or images to work related to the proposal.
-In the case of code, the work should ideally be uploaded by the same GitHub account, which submitted the proposal.